contextvibes/cli/CONTRIBUTING.md

 *   **Refactor:**
     *   Improve error message in `cmd/deploy.go` when `tfplan.out` is missing (be more specific about running `plan` first).
     *   Refactor the large `RunE` function in `cmd/describe.go` into smaller helpers for better readability and testability (see also `ROADMAP.md`).
+    *   Consider refactoring type-specific logic out of `cmd/quality.go` and `cmd/format.go` into shared internal helpers or type-specific packages.
 *   **Testing:**
     *   Add comprehensive unit tests.
-As per `ROADMAP.md`, a high priority is `internal/tools` (including `git.go` utilities) and `internal/project` packages.
+As per `ROADMAP.md`, a high priority is `internal/tools` (including `tools/git.go` utilities) and `internal/project` packages.
 Contributions to test `internal/git.GitClient` methods are also very welcome.
+    *   Increase test coverage for `cmd` package functions, including the new `test` command's logic.
 *   **Enhancements (see `ROADMAP.md` for more details):**
     *   Add a global `--verbose` flag to show more detailed output.
     *   Implement support for a configuration file (e.g., `.contextvibes.yaml`) for settings like Git remote/main branch names.
-    *   Improve `quality` command, for example, by adding `go mod tidy` check for Go projects.
+    *   Further improve `quality` command (e.g., check `go mod tidy` for modifications).
+    *   Expand `test` command to support more project types or testing frameworks.

 Thank you for contributing to Context Vibes!